550.5 Income Excluded in Computing Eligibility

 The CAO must exclude WIA payments from National Emergency Grants, Youth Incentive Entitlement Pilot Projects, Youth Community Conservation and Improvement Projects, and employment/training programs for youth under the 1998 Workforce Investment Act.

-Exception: The CAO must not exclude WIA earnings of persons age 19 or over, or persons under age 19 and not under parental control, participating in On-the-Job Training (OJT) Programs funded under WIA, Section 181(a)(2).
-(See Section 550.2
+Exception: The CAO must not exclude WIA earnings of persons aged 19 or over, or persons under age 19 and not under parental control, participating in On-the-Job Training (OJT) programs funded under WIA, Section 181(a)(2). (see Section 550.2).

 7 CFR § 273.9(c)(11)